This database is a comprehensive collection of articles from Nihon bijutsu nenkan (Year Book of

 On March 25, the exhibition titled ‘AOKI Shigeru – Myth, Sea and Love’ opened at the Ishibashi Museum of Art (until May 15).
 Commemorating the centenary of the death of painter AOKI Shigeru, who left a significant mark on Japanese Romanticism in Modern Japanese art and died in 1911, the exhibition traced the full scope of his work and the transition of its reception to the present day, featuring 224 artworks as well as 61 related materials.
 It represented a project that drew upon the accumulated research on AOKI Shigeru into a single presentation, which consisted of five chapters: Chapter 1 ‘His Debut’; Chapter 2 ‘The Fertile Sea’; Chapter 3 ‘Mythology Depicted’; Chapter 4 ‘Wandering in Kyushu and Death’; and Chapter 5 ‘The Posthumous Legend Forms’.
 It subsequently toured to the National Museum of Modern Art, Kyoto (May 27 – July 10) and the Bridgestone Museum of Art (July 17 – September 4).
 (Japanese)

-On June 17, the winners of the 6th Western Art Foundation Prize, which publicly honor individuals and institutions involved in curating exhibitions that have contributed to the understanding of Western art and academic research in the field of Western art, were announced.
-The Academic Prizes for Individuals were awarded to ŌYA Mina (for the exhibition titled ‘Exhibition of Frank Brangwyn’, held at the National Museum of Western Art) and KAMIYA Yukie (for the exhibition titled ‘Simon Starling: Project for a Masquerade (Hiroshima)’, held at the Hiroshima City Museum of Contemporary Art).
-The Cultural Promotion Prize for institutions was given to Mitsubishi Estate (for the exhibition titled ‘Manet and Modern Paris’, held at the Mitsubishi Ichigokan Museum, Tokyo).
+On June 17, the recipients of the 6th Western Art Foundation for Promotion Award Prize, which publicly honor individuals and institutions involved in curating exhibitions that have contributed to the understanding of Western art and academic research in the field of Western art, were announced.
+The Academic Award for Individuals was awarded to ŌYA Mina (for the exhibition titled ‘Exhibition of Frank Brangwyn’, held at the National Museum of Western Art) and KAMIYA Yukie (for the exhibition titled ‘Simon Starling: Project for a Masquerade (Hiroshima)’, held at the Hiroshima City Museum of Contemporary Art).
+The Cultural Promotion Award for Institutions was given to Mitsubishi Estate (for the exhibition titled ‘Manet and Modern Paris’, held at the Mitsubishi Ichigokan Museum, Tokyo).
 (Japanese)

 On November 11, the exhibition titled ‘Jackson Pollock: A Centennial Retrospective’ opened at the Aichi Prefectural Museum of Art (until January 22, 2012).
 It showcased the full scope of Jackson Pollock’s artistic career, renowned as the first American artist to gain international acclaim through his technique of splashing paint across large canvases.
 It consisted of four chapters: Chapter 1 ‘Finding His Way, 1930 – 1941’; Chapter 2 ‘Engaging with Modern Art, 1942 – 1946’; Chapter 3 ‘Breaking New Ground, 1947 – 1950’; and Chapter 4 ‘In Anguish, 1951 – 1956’.
 It traced the process leading to his unique style and subsequent experimental developments.
 It marked the first comprehensive introduction of Pollock’s work in Japan with approximately 70 works on display, combining all his pieces held in Japan with major works from overseas institutions such as the Museum of Modern Art, New York City.
 The exhibition subsequently toured to the National Museum of Modern Art, Tokyo (February 10 – May 6, 2012).
 (Japanese)